oracle/node-oracledb/doc/api.md

 <a name="propdbisautocommit"></a>
 ```
-Boolean isAutoCommit
+Boolean autoCommit
 ```

-If this property is *true*, then the transaction in the current connection is automatically committed at the the end of statement execution.
+If this property is *true*, then the transaction in the current connection is automatically committed at the end of statement execution.

 The default value is *false*.

 This property may be overridden in an `execute()` call.

+Note prior to node-oracledb 0.5 this property was called `isAutoCommit`.

 <a name="propdbisexternalauth"></a>
 ```
-Boolean isExternalAuth
+Boolean externalAuth
 ```

 If this property is *true* then connections are established using